 The purpose of the Bachelor of Science degree in Respiratory Therapy is to provide students with the opportunity to develop as professionals who are qualified to perform as Registered Respiratory Therapists.
 Graduates of this program will be eligible to take the Registry Examinations for Advanced Level Respiratory Therapists administered by the National Board for Respiratory Care.
 Graduates will also be eligible to apply for a license to practice Respiratory Therapy in the state of Louisiana.
 Registered Respiratory Therapists may find employment opportunities in hospitals, skilled nursing facilities, physicians’ offices, home health agencies, and medical equipment supply companies.

-The Franciscan Missionaries of Our Lady University Bachelor of Arts in Liberal Studies Program promotes habits of critical inquiry and provides a broad knowledge base from which graduates enter directly into a variety of careers/professions or gain acceptance into graduate programs/professional schools.
-Design of the 123 credit hour curriculum is based upon the belief that well developed literacy and critical thinking skills, combined with a broad based understanding of individual and collective human experience, prepare students to value life-long intellectual inquiry and perform successfully in highly responsible positions within the community and work place.
-Students must focus their studies within one of three tracks: Psychology, Religious Studies, or English.
+The Franciscan Missionaries of Our Lady University Bachelor of Arts in Liberal Studies program promotes habits of critical inquiry and provides a broad knowledge base from which graduates enter directly into a variety of careers/professions or gain acceptance into graduate programs/professional schools.
+Design of the 122 credit hour curriculum is based upon the belief that well developed literacy and critical thinking skills, combined with a broad based understanding of individual and collective human experience, prepare students to value life-long intellectual inquiry and perform successfully in highly responsible positions within the community and work place.
+Students must focus their studies upon the English Track.

 The purpose of the Bachelor of Business Administration program is to provide students a detailed understanding of business functions including analytics, general business administration, health service administration, management, and marketing.